anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Bootstrapping Data Objects and Corresponding Exchanges {#exchanges_uc2}

-The interaction of the pledge with the registrar-agent may be accomplished using different transport means (protocols and or network technologies).
+The interaction of the pledge with the registrar-agent may be accomplished using different transport means (protocols and/or network technologies).
-For this document the usage of HTTP is targeted as in BRSKI.
+This specification descibes the usage of HTTP as in BRSKI {{RFC8995}}.
-Alternatives may be CoAP, Bluetooth Low Energy (BLE), or Nearfield Communication (NFC).
+Alternative transport channels may be CoAP, Bluetooth Low Energy (BLE), or Nearfield Communication (NFC).
-This transport independence is enabled by the independence of the exchanged data objects from a specific transport security.
+These transport means may differ from, and are independent of, the ones used between the registrar-agent and the registrar.
-These transport means may differ from, and are independent from, the ones used between the registrar-agent and the registrar.
+Transport channel independence is realized by data objects which are not bound to a specific transport security.
-Therefore, authenticated self-contained objects (here: signature-wrapped objects) are applied in the data exchange between the pledge and the registrar.
+Therefore, authenticated self-contained objects (here: signature-wrapped objects) are applied in the data exchanges between the pledge and the registrar.

 The registrar-agent provides the domain-registrar certificate (registrar EE certificate) to the pledge to be included into the "agent-provided-proximity-registrar-certificate" leaf of the PVR.
-This enables the registrar to verify that it is the target registrar for handling the request.
+This enables the registrar to verify that it is the desired registrar for handling the request.

-The registrar certificate may be configured at the registrar-agent or may be fetched by the registrar-agent based on a prior TLS connection establishment with the domain registrar.
+The registrar certificate may be configured at the registrar-agent or may be fetched by the registrar-agent based on a prior TLS connection with this domain registrar.
-In addition, the registrar-agent provides agent-signed-data containing the product-serial-number in the body, signed with the LDevID(RegAgt).
+In addition, the registrar-agent provides agent-signed-data containing the pledge product-serial-number, signed with the LDevID(RegAgt).
 This enables the registrar to verify and log, which registrar-agent was in contact with the pledge, when verifying the PVR.

 The registrar MUST fetch the LDevID(RegAgt) certificate based on the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data of the PVR.
 The registrar includes the LDevID(RegAgt) certificate information into the RVR if the PVRs contains the assertion of "agent-proximity".

-The MASA in turn verifies the registrar EE certificate is included in the PVR (prior-signed-voucher-request) in the "agent-provided-proximity-registrar-certificate" leaf and may assert in the voucher "verified" or "logged" instead of "proximity", as there is no direct connection between the pledge and the registrar.
+The MASA in turn verifies the registrar EE certificate is included in the PVR ("prior-signed-voucher-request" of RVR) in the "agent-provided-proximity-registrar-certificate" leaf and may assert the PVR as "verified" or "logged" instead of "proximity", as there is no direct connection between the pledge and the registrar.

-In addition, the MASA can provide the assertion "agent-proximity" as follows:
+In addition, the MASA can state the assertion "agent-proximity" as follows:
 The MASA can verify the signature of the agent-signed-data contained in the prior-signed-voucher-request, based on the provided LDevID(RegAgt) certificate in the "agent-sign-cert" component of the RVR.
 If both can be verified successfully, the MASA can assert "agent-proximity" in the voucher.
 Otherwise, it may assert "verified" or "logged".
 Depending on the MASA verification policy, it may also respond with a suitable 4xx or 5xx status code as described in section 5.6 of {{RFC8995}}.
-The voucher can then be supplied via the registrar to the registrar-agent.
+The voucher then can be supplied via the registrar to the registrar-agent.

 {{exchangesfig_uc2_all}} provides an overview of the exchanges detailed in the following sub sections.